tee-lab/PyDaddy/README.md

 ### Citation
 If you are using this package in your research, please cite the associated [paper](https://arxiv.org/abs/2205.02645) as follows:

-Nabeel, A., Karichannavar, A., Palathingal, S., Jhawar, J., Bruckner, B., Danny Raj, M., & Guttal, V., "Discovering stochastic dynamical equations from ecological time series data", arXiv preprint [arXiv:2205.02645](https://arxiv.org/abs/2205.02645), to appear in <strong>The American Naturalist</strong>.
+Nabeel, A., Karichannavar, A., Palathingal, S., Jhawar, J., Brückner, B., Danny Raj, M., & Guttal, V., "Discovering stochastic dynamical equations from ecological time series data", arXiv preprint [arXiv:2205.02645](https://arxiv.org/abs/2205.02645), to appear in <strong>The American Naturalist</strong>.

 ### Funding
 This study was partially funded by Science and Engineering Research Board, Department of Science and Technology, Government of India to Vishwesha Guttal.